feathers-plus/generator-feathers-plus/docs/graphql-example.md

 ![database data](./assets/tables.jpg)

-## What type of resolvers are being used
+## What type of resolvers are being used?

 The repo on Github is (usually) configured to use Feathers service calls alone.
 You can reconfigure it to use either Feathers service calls with [BatchLoaders](https://feathers-plus.github.io/v1/batch-loader/guide.html) or with raw SQL statements by running @feathers-plus/cli's `generate graphql` command.

+Switching the resolvers being used like this is an interesting example of the advantages of round-trip regeneration.